OpenEvalProject/evals/manuscripts/elife-99920/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/99920/elife-99920-fig1-v1.jpg)

-**Figure 1.:** .n = 119 (DYS n = 59, CON n = 60).
+**Figure 1.:** n = 119 (DYS n = 59, CON n = 60).
 (A) Power spectral densities averaged across three electrodes (T7, TP7, TP9)corresponding to the left superior temporal sulcus (STS) separately for dyslexic (DYS) and control (CON) groups at rest and (C) during the language task.
 (B) Plots illustrating results for the exponent, offset, and the beta power from the left STS electrodes at rest and (D) during the language task.

 For the exponent, there were significant effects of age (F(1,116) = 14.00, p<0.001, η2p = 0.108, BFincl = 11.46) and condition (F(1,116) = 4.06, p=0.046, η2p = 0.034, BFincl = 1.88), however, Bayesian statistics did not provide evidence for either including or excluding the condition factor.
 Furthermore, post hoc comparisons did not reveal significant differences between the exponent at rest (M=1.51, SD = 0.17) and during the language task (M=1.51, SD = 0.18, pcorr = 0.546).
 There was also a significant interaction between region and group, although Bayes factor indicated against including it in the model (F(1,116) = 4.44, p=0.037, η2p = 0.037, BFincl = 0.25).
 Post hoc comparisons indicated that the exponent was higher in the frontal than in the temporal region both in the dyslexic (Mfrontal = 1.54, SDfrontal = 0.15, Mtemporal = 1.49, SDtemporal = 0.18, pcorr<0.001) and in the control group (Mfrontal = 1.54, SDfrontal = 0.17, Mtemporal = 1.46, SDtemporal = 0.20, pcorr<0.001).
 The difference between groups was not significant either in the frontal (pcorr=0.858) or temporal region (pcorr=0.441).
 The effects of region (F(1,116) = 1.17, p=0.282, η2p = 0.010, BFincl>10,000) and hemisphere (F(1,116) = 1.17, p=0.282, η2p = 0.010, BFincl = 12.48) were not significant, although Bayesian statistics indicated in favor of including them in the model.
 Furthermore, the interactions between condition and group (F(1,116) = 0.18, p=0.673, η2p = 0.002, BFincl = 3.70), and between region, hemisphere, and condition (F(1,116) = 0.11, p=0.747, η2p = 0.001, BFincl = 7.83) were not significant, however Bayesian statistics indicated in favor of including these interactions in the model.
 The effect of group (F(1,116) = 0.12, p=0.733, η2p = 0.001, BFincl = 1.19) was not significant, while Bayesian statistics did not provide evidence for either inclusion or exclusion.
 Any other interactions were not significant and Bayes factor indicated against including them in the model.
 Since Bayes factor suggested the inclusion of the condition*group interaction in the model, we further conducted Bayesian t-tests to determine whether this was driven by differences between control and dyslexic groups in either condition.
 The results, however, supported the null hypothesis in both the resting-state condition (MDYS = 1.51, SDDYS = 0.16, MCON = 1.50, SDCON = 0.19, BF10=0.22) and during the language task (MDYS = 1.52, SDDYS = 0.17, MCON = 1.51, SDCON = 0.19, BF10=0.20).